Live Cattle Futures 2026: Contracts & Trading Guide

 Regarding global cattle production, India leads with an inventory of approximately 307.5 million head, accounting for about 33% of the world's cattle population.
 Brazil follows with 194.4 million, and China with 101.5 million cattle.
 These three countries collectively hold a significant share of the global cattle inventory, underscoring their prominent roles in the livestock industry.

-Live Cattle Futures
+How Do Live Cattle Futures Work?

 Live Cattle Futures are standardized contracts that allow buyers and sellers to trade cattle at a predetermined price for future delivery.
 These contracts, primarily traded on the Chicago Mercantile Exchange (CME), represent cattle that have reached the finishing stage and are ready for slaughter.